Kristfur/minesweeper/README.md

 Acceptance Criteria:

-* The website must have sound effects that the user can turn on and off
+* The website must have sound effects that the user can turn on and off.

 Implementation:
 * In the settings, the user has an option to turn sounds on and off.
-The sounds provite immidate reactions for every action that is perfomred in the game
+The sounds provide immediate reactions for every action that is performed in the game.

 ## Design
 ### Wireframes